alx-rg/ACS-3320-Web-Design-and-Advanced-CSS/lessons/lesson-05.md

 ## What is a Grid?

 In design, a grid is used to create a system that arranges things on a page.
+Think of this as visually organizing your content.

 The first thing that comes to mind when you talk about a grid is graph paper.
 A grid in design looks a little different.
 A vertical grid is the space between each line and is based on the font size.
 Horizontally the grid is based on the column width.